npcloud/api/rest-api.md

 GET /api/v1/solution_info
 ```

 Query solution by solution id.
-Only solution's creator and solutions' acceptor can
+Only solution's creator and solutions' acceptor
-see solution's detail
+has the privilege to see solution's detail.

 **Parameters:**